 Cement is an important type of construction material that is necessary for almost all types of civil engineering works.
 Cement is the main material of concrete technology and constructions.
 Cement can be defined as the binding material having both cohesive and adhesive properties thereby capable of bonding the mineral fragments into a compact mass.
 Due to the immense importance of cement in the strength and durability of the structures, it is necessary to ascertain the quality of cement being used.
-Hence, a number of tests have to be conducted so as to ensure the quality of the cement.
+Hence, several tests have to be conducted to ensure the quality of the cement.
 One such quality control test of cement is the Fineness test.

 Fineness test of cement is a simple test that involves the determination of the fineness of the cement simply by sieving the cement.
 In general, the test includes determination of the weight of the cement particles whose size is greater than 90 microns and thus the percentage retained is computed.

 Cement undergoes hydration upon the addition of water to it.
 Generally, when water is added to the cement, a thin layer is developed around the cement particles.
 This layer eventually grows bigger and the cement tends to separate.
 This process causes the hydration to slow down.
 Hence, the smaller particles of cement react more quickly than the larger cement particles.
 In actual practice, it has been found that the particle with 1µm diameter will react entirely in one day whereas the particle with 10µm diameter takes about a month.
 Hence, the particle size distribution of cement is a critical factor that affects the final strength gained by the cement within the allowable.